orxfun/orx-iterable/README.md

 assert_eq!(range.iter().product::<usize>(), 360);
 ```

-As a second example, consider the custom iterator `FibUntilIter` which produces Fibonacci numbers until an upper bound. `FibUntil` struct can create this iterator any time `iter` is called, and hence, it is an iterable, although it does not store any elements.
+As a second example, consider the custom iterator `FibUntilIter` which produces Fibonacci numbers until an upper bound. `FibUntil` struct can create this iterator any time `iter` is called, and hence, it is an Iterable.

 ```rust
 use orx_iterable::*;